Christopher O'Connell

 Christopher O'Connell (born 3 June 1994) is an Australian professional tennis player.
-O'Connell reached a career high ATP singles ranking of World No. 53 on 11 September 2023 and a doubles ranking of No. 460 on 25 April 2022.
+He has a career-high ATP singles ranking of world No. 53, achieved on 11 September 2023 and a doubles ranking of No. 460, reached on 21 March 2022.

-Personal life
+Early life and background

-His father is Irish.
-He grew up on the Northern Beaches of Sydney where he made his ATP Tour debut in January 2017 at the Sydney International.
+O'Connell grew up on the Northern Beaches of Sydney where he made his ATP Tour debut in January 2017 at the Sydney International.

-As of August 28, 2023, he was one of only twelve members of the ATP top 100 to hit a one-handed backhand.

-O'Connell is a supporter of English football club Crystal Palace F.C..

 Career

 2011–16: Professional career beginnings

 O'Connell played his first ITF Men's Circuit match in October 2011, where he defeated Robert Howe in the Australia F8 before being defeated in the second round.
 O'Connell ended 2011 with a ranking of 1745.
 In 2012, O'Connell lost in the first round of qualifying for the Caloundra Challenger while attending the Australian Institute of Sport on a tennis scholarship.
 He played two more ITF tournaments in Asia before having an 22-month hiatus from professional tennis.

 In 2014, O'Connell was given a wild card into the qualifying rounds of the 2014 McDonald's Burnie International, where he qualified and made the quarter-final.
 He then played a series of ITF tournaments across Australia before travelling to Europe.
 In June 2014, he played in and won his first ITF Men's Circuit final in Bol, Croatia.
 He returned to Australia and played in the Latrobe City Traralgon ATP Challenger.
 He ended 2014 with a ranking of 487.
 In 2015, O'Connell played sporadically on the ITF and Challenger circuits across Australia and Asia, without a title.
 His best result was a quarter-final result at Gimcheon Challenger.
 Also in 2015, O'Connell worked in his hometown of Sydney, Australia to save money.
 He ended 2015 the year with a ranking of 567.

 In 2016, O'Connell won five ITF Futures titles across Australia and Europe.
 In December 2016, O'Connell said; "I decided this year just to play a lot of matches.
 I think I've played over 80 matches this year and I've predominantly been in Europe – I was there for about seven months just playing week-in and week-out on the clay so I've got a lot match fitness and experience."
 Massively improving his ranking in 2016, O'Connell finished the year ranked 237.